 Parrots shouldn’t be allowed to bite or behave aggressively.
 Biting differs from a gentle nibble, where the parrot will use its tongue to touch your skin.

 Also, many parrots use their beaks to balance and may use human hands to coordinate themselves.
-If the parrot moves toward your hand, don’t assume it’ll bite, or it may become nervous.
+If the parrot moves toward your hand, don’t assume it’ll bite because it may become nervous.

-Don’t shout at the bird if you get nipped.
-Instead, remain calm and say “no” firmly, placing your hand (palm facing forwards) in front of the parrot’s face as a stop gesture.
+Don’t get annoyed with the bird if you get nipped.
+Instead, remain calm and say “no” firmly, placing your hand (palm facing forward) in front of the parrot’s face as a stop gesture.

 If a baby parrot bites and refuses to let go, blow on it with a sharp puff of air to make it release.
 Then, place it back in its cage without a treat.